-One of the greatest goaltenders to ever play the game had huge moments on this date, including a record that will likely never be broken on this date.
+Some of the greatest goaltenders to ever play the game had huge moments on this date, including a record that will likely never be broken.
 A hockey legend won his first and only scoring title and an American-born player scored 100 points for the first time in National Hockey League history.
 We have the THW time machine fired up, so let’s take our daily journey back through the decades.

 Tony Esposito was one of the best goaltenders of his generation.
 During his Hall of Fame career, which spanned from 1968 to 1984, he won 423 games to go along with his 2.93 goals-against average (GAA) and .906 SV%.
 He was a five-time All-Star and took home three Vezina Trophies for being the league’s top goaltender.

 He finished his career with 76 shutouts, the seventh-most in NHL history.
-Since then, three goaltenders have passed him up and he sits tied for 10th all-time with another former Blackhawk, Eddie Belfour.
+Since then, three goaltenders have passed him up and he sits tied for 10th all-time with another former Blackhawk, Ed Belfour.

 Exactly 10 years later, on March 26, 1980, Esposito was in net for the Blackhawks’ 7-2 win at the Quebec Nordiques, the franchise’s first-ever win in Quebec City.
 The victory was his 30th of the season, making him the first goaltender to ever have eight 30-win seasons.